Nimisha7877/SCT_ML_3/README.md

+#SCT_ML_3
+A machine learning project that implements a support vector machine to classify images of cats and dogs from kaggle Dataset.
+Customers are grouped based on their annual income and spending behavior to identify marketing-friendly clusters. | Internship @ SkillCraft Technologies

 # 🐱🐶 Cat vs. Dog Image Classifier using SVM

 This project is a simple machine learning solution to classify images as either a **Cat** or a **Dog** using a Support Vector Machine (SVM).
 It demonstrates basic image preprocessing, feature extraction, and model training for beginners working with computer vision tasks.